-Pivo supports the usage of Bluetooth microphones and earphones as an audio source for the Pivo Pod app (video recording and Multistream Live feature) and Pivo Meet.
+Pivo supports the usage of Bluetooth microphones and earphones as an audio source for the Pivo+ (video recording and Multistream Live feature) and Pivo Cast.
 Pivo can also be used with plugged-in mics for both Apple and Android smartphones.

-However, if you are using a lavalier microphone, you need to make sure that it is plugged in using a TRRS audio jack, either natively or via an adapter (e.g. TRS to TRRS adapter).
+However, if you're using a lavalier microphone, you need to make sure that it's plugged in using a TRRS audio jack, either natively or via an adapter (e.g. TRS to TRRS adapter).

-Once you have connected the microphone to your smartphone with the TRS to TRRS adapter, you will have to make sure that you change the audio input source on your native phone settings to ‘headphones’.
+Once you've connected the microphone to your smartphone with the TRS to TRRS adapter, you'll have to make sure that you change the audio input source on your native phone settings to ‘headphones’.